 Also, I start to use different words to address the same people.
 In Dutch, we can say “all of us” (allemaal) and “everyone” (iedereen).
 Most students will be a bit confused when they hear a different word, but when I support the words with my gestures again, they do understand that these words are synonyms.

 The last time I used this method, I ended up asking the students yes-and-no questions.
-The students were familiar with the things I was asking them.
+Students were familiar with the things I was asked them.
 Therefore, it was easy for them to answer the questions.
 Additionally, I had taught them the Dutch words for ‘yes’ and ‘no’ so that they could answer the questions.

 In my opinion, TPR method is fun to use as an introduction to a new language.
-It will give students some more confidence, they will pick up on some words and finally, they will move.
+It will give students more confidence, they will pick up on some words and finally, they will move.
 Especially with younger students, it is important to use different methods of learning and kinetic learning is not often used in a language classroom.
 Additionally, students will receive feedback straight away.
-Once they go wrong, others are correcting them.
+Once they go wrong, others are correcting them or I will repeat my instruction.
 I did receive some insecure looks, which I could easily change by giving my students a reassuring smile or a firm ‘no’ and help them with extra gestures.
 Eventually, all students would succeed the commands and be able to answer the simple question.
 Setting your students up for success does improve their engagement in the classroom.

 The method can also be used when there is no mutual language between the teacher and the students.
 Once the students are familiar with different commands, you could ask them to repeat the word, then write it down and move on from that point.